-Consents in writing of the our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, Indian legal counsel to the Company as to Indian law, legal counsel to the Lead Managers as to Indian law and international legal counsel to the Lead Managers, Bankers/lenders to our Company, Technopak, Liladhar Parab, Architect & Designers, the Lead Managers, the Syndicate Members, the Escrow Collection Banks, the Refund Bank and the Registrar to the Issue to act in their respective capacities, will be obtained and filed along with a copy of the Red Herring Prospectus with the RoC as required under the Companies Act, 2013 and such consents shall not be withdrawn up to the time of delivery of the Red Herring Prospectus for registration with the RoC.
+Consents in writing of our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, Indian legal counsel to our Company as to Indian law, legal counsel to the Lead Managers as to Indian law and international legal counsel to the Lead Managers, bankers/lenders to our Company, Technopak, Liladhar Parab, Architect & Designers, the Lead Managers, the Syndicate Members, the Escrow Collection Bank, the Refund Bank and the Registrar to the Issue to act in their respective capacities, have been obtained/will be obtained and filed along with a copy of this Prospectus with the RoC as required under the Companies Act, 2013 and such consents have not been withdrawn up to the time of delivery of this Prospectus for registration with the RoC.

-Our Company has received written consent from the Statutory Auditors, namely, Dalal & Shah LLP, Chartered Accountants to include its name as an expert under Section 26 of the Companies Act, 2013 in this Draft Red Herring Prospectus in relation to the reports of the Statutory Auditors dated September 29, 2016, on the Restated Standalone Financial Information and Restated Consolidated Financial Information of our Company, included in this Draft Red Herring Prospectus and such consent has not been withdrawn up to the time of delivery of this Draft Red Herring Prospectus.
+Our Company has received written consent dated March 14, 2017 from the Statutory Auditors, namely, Dalal & Shah LLP, Chartered Accountants to include its name as an expert under Section 26 of the Companies Act, 2013 in this Prospectus in relation to the reports of the Statutory Auditors dated February 11, 2017, on the Restated Standalone Financial Information and Restated Consolidated Financial Information of our Company, included in this Prospectus and such consent has not been withdrawn up to the time of delivery of this Prospectus.
 A written consent under the provisions of the Companies Act, 2013 is different from a consent filed with the U.S. Securities and Exchange Commission under Section 7 of the Securities Act which is applicable only to transactions involving securities registered under the Securities Act.
 As the Equity Shares are proposed to be offered as a part of an initial public offering in India and the Equity Shares have not been and will not be registered under the Securities Act, the Statutory Auditors have not given consent under Section 7 of the Securities Act.
-In this regard, the Statutory Auditors have given consent to be referred to as "experts" in this Draft Red Herring Prospectus in accordance with the requirements of the Companies Act, 2013.
-The term "experts" as used in this Draft Red Herring Prospectus is different from those defined under the Securities Act which is applicable only to transactions involving securities registered under the Securities Act.
-The reference to the Statutory Auditors as "experts" in this Draft Red Herring Prospectus is not made in the context of the Securities Act but solely in the context of this initial public offering in India.
+In this regard, the Statutory Auditors have given consent to be referred to as "experts" in this Prospectus in accordance with the requirements of the Companies Act, 2013.
+The term "experts" as used in this Prospectus is different from those defined under the Securities Act which is applicable only to transactions involving securities registered under the Securities Act but solely in the context of this initial public offering in India.